 Partnering with WDF

-WDF’s funding and technical capacity has to date supported the implementation of more than 500 projects in 115 countries.
+WDF’s funding and technical capacity has to date supported the implementation of projects in 116 countries.
 Dedicated doctors, nurses and other front-line health workers, under the umbrella of WDF-funded projects, have improved the lives of millions of people in the developing world.